Noble1-jpg/Endpoint_Chkr/README.md

 You will see output like:

 ```
-example.com has 100% availability
+Nabilah.com has 100% availability
 ```

-This output appears every 15 seconds.
+This output will appear every 15 seconds.

 ## Configuration File Format